-The doji candlestick pattern is one of the simplest and easiest of all candlestick patterns.
-While traders often tend to pay a lot of attention to other candlestick patterns, mastering the doji candlestick pattern and understanding it’s significant in a trend is, in fact, all that you need.
-The doji candlestick can be misunderstood when reading this candlestick pattern in isolation.
-However, when you combine other aspects such as trend, the fundamentals, and even your favorite indicators, the doji candlestick can help you to not only understand what was happening with the prices but more importantly, what can happen with prices in the future as well.
+The doji candlestick pattern is one of the simplest and easiest of all variations of the Japanese candlestick patterns to identify when doing technical analysis.
+While Forex traders often tend to pay a lot of attention to other more complex candlestick patterns, mastering the “doji” and understanding it’s significant in a trend is, in fact, all that you need.

-The doji is one among many candlestick patterns.
-But it is significant because this single candlestick pattern can tell you a lot about the market than using a two or even a three candle pattern.
+The doji candlestick pattern is one among many Japanese candlestick patterns.
+But it is significant in technical analysis because this single price pattern can tell you a lot about the market structure than using a two or even a three candlestick pattern.

-The doji candlestick visually stands out from the rest.
-It is marked by the open and close prices are staying the same with distinctive highs and lows being formed.
-There are different types of doji patterns:
+The doji candlestick pattern visually stands out from the rest of the Japanese candlestick patterns.
+It is marked by the open and close prices, and when those form some distinctive highs and lows.
+There are different types of doji candlestick patterns of course:

 - the doji

 There are other variations as well to the doji patterns, but all the variations look more or less the same.
 And its purpose is the same: